PRInTS: Reward Modeling for Long-Horizon Information Seeking: Process Reward via Information Gain Score and Trajectory Summarization

 \paragraph{Trajectory Summary Annotations.} Another core challenge in building a PRM for information-seeking agents is the rapidly growing context (\Cref{fig:teaser} \highlight{Top-left}) of lengthy and noisy reasoning and tool interactions.
 This context explosion hinders PRMs from efficient processing and results in noise and distraction in quality evaluation.
-To this end, we further extract a concise summary of the information-seeking trajectory of each trajectory step $(s_{t},a_{t})$.
+To address this, we extract a concise summary of the information-seeking trajectory of each trajectory step $(s_{t},a_{t})$.
 This summary, $h_t$, captures the essential findings and plan development up to timestep $t$.
-As illustrated in~\Cref{fig:data_annotation} \highlight{(Bottom-left)}, each summary is recursively updated and generated by an LLM, incorporating the previous summary $h_{t-1}$, the latest tool response $o_{t-1}$, and the current trajectory step $(s_{t}, a_{t})$ (i.e., $h_t=\text{LLM}(q,h_{t-1},o_{t-1},s_{t},a_{t})$.
-This recursive formulation ensures that $h_{t}$ maintains a compressed form of the entire trajectory $H_t$, with a bounded input length.
+As illustrated in~\Cref{fig:data_annotation} \highlight{(Bottom-left)}, each summary is recursively updated and generated by an LLM, incorporating the previous summary $h_{t-1}$, latest tool response $o_{t-1}$, and current trajectory step $(s_{t}, a_{t})$ (i.e., $h_t=\text{LLM}(q,h_{t-1},o_{t-1},s_{t},a_{t})$).
+This recursive formulation ensures that $h_{t}$ maintains a compressed form of the entire trajectory $H_t$.

-\paragraph{Training the PRM as a Summarizer.} To enable efficient processing of the reasoning context during the score estimation, \ours is trained to generate concise summaries that retain only the essential context:

-where $f_S$ is \ours that works as a summarization function, and $\hat{h}_{t}$ is the summary generated by \ours.
-We use supervised fine-tuning (SFT) on the annotated summaries $h_t$ of trajectory steps, which allows \ours to learn effective summarization by imitating the provided annotations.
+\paragraph{Training the PRM as a Summarizer.} To enable efficient processing of the context during the score estimation, \ours learns to generate a concise summary $\hat{h}_t = f_S(q, h_{t-1},o_{t-1},s_t,a_t)$ that retains essential information, where $f_S$ is \ours that works as a summarization function.
+We use supervised fine-tuning (SFT) on the annotated summaries $h_t$, effectively teaching the model to compress the context by imitating the annotations.